lsblakk/pystar/docs/webapp.rst

 [:ref:`answer <webapp_answers_the_right_framework>`]

 Part 10: Mockups, Views, and URLs
 ===================================================================

-Eventually, we will have polls in our database.
-To make th

-Let's change that with Django views.

 ..  admonition:: Django-Philosophy

-        A view is a “type” of Web page in your Django application that generally serves a specific function and has a specific template.
+    A view is a “type” of Web page in your Django application that generally serves a specific
+    task and has a specific associated template.

-In a Weblog application, you might have the following views:
+In a Blog application, you might have the following views:

 * Blog homepage – displays the latest few entries.
 * Entry “detail” page – permalink page for a single entry.